wmflood/Masters_Project/README.md

 This repository houses all of the work for my Masters project.

 # Project
-Currently my project is working with hyperspectral data from PRISMA to create NDVIs of the different ecosystems in the Greater Cape Floristic Region of South Africa.
-One of the goals of this project is to analyze the NDVIs compared to time since fire data for the region in each of the ecosystems.
+Currently my project is working with hyperspectral satellite data from PRISMA to analyze the different ecosystems in the Greater Cape Floristic Region of South Africa.
+One of the goals of this project is to analyze the reflectance compared to time since fire data for the region in each of the ecosystems.